Chart Color Schemes

 Ultimo features high concentrations of group households and lone person households, with a higher-than-average median household size

-Family households constitute 45.4% of all households, including 10.5% couples with children, 27.1% couples without children, and 5.1% single parent families.
-Non-family households account for the remaining 54.6%, with lone person households at 36.6% and group households comprising 18.1%.
+Family households account for 45.4% of all households, including 10.5% that are couples with children, 27.1% that are couples without children, and 5.1% that are single parent families.
+Non-family households make up the remaining 54.6%, with lone person households at 36.6% and group households comprising 18.1% of the total.
 The median household size is 2.1 people, larger than the Greater Sydney average of 1.9.

 Frequently Asked Questions - Households